 Collective Worship is planned to take place during the period set aside as form time in the day.
 This period of time is referred to as Registration and Assembly.
 Every pupil will have a period of Collective Worship everyday as follows:

-- on each day of the week, Monday to Friday in the school hall as Year Group assemblies;
+- on each day of the week, Monday to Friday in the school hall as Year Group assemblies; - in Form groups during Registration time.

-- on Wednesday as Year Group Mass; and

-- in Form groups during Registration time.

 Content

 Our acts of collective worship will involve some or all of the following features: